yaodingyd/yaodingyd.github.io/_pages/note.md

 ```
 3. greedy: start from end of array to check if there is a matching node
 4. Think recursive and iterative
+5. BFS: if edge has no weight or equal weight, then first route is shortest route.